openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 The composite ML-DSA + ECDSA schemes MUST be used only with v6 signatures, as defined in [RFC9580], or newer versions defined by updates of that document.

-The algorithm-specific v6 signature parameters for ML-DSA+ECDSA signatures consist of:
+The algorithm-specific v6 signature parameters for ML-DSA + ECDSA signatures consist of:

  - A fixed-length octet string of the big-endian encoded ECDSA value `R`, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.